-The CONSULTANT will use the strategies/projects that best meet the network deficiencies/needs to create the alternatives for analysis.
-The CONSULTANT will apply the performance framework developed above and identify alternatives that best perform and meet the network's needs (up to three (3) alternatives).
-Alternatives will focus on converting the US 15-501 corridor into a multimodal boulevard and regional entrance.
-The CONSULTANT should analyze how a boulevard conversion limits traffic volume, existing and future transit connection, and nonmotorized pathways improve or limited by a boulevard conversion.
+Using the strategies/projects that best meet the network deficiencies/needs will be used to create the alternatives for analysis and be assessed using the performance framework developed above to identify those alternatives that best perform and meet the network's needs (up to three alternatives).
+Alternatives will be structured to mainly focus on the potential conversion of the US 70 in Durham County into a boulevard.
+A major component of the Corridor Study is the analysis as to how traffic volume, existing and future transit connection, nonmotorized pathways would be improved or limited by a boulevard conversion.
+Alternatives should be developed in consultation with the CTT.

 Within each corridor alternative defined and evaluated, there will be multiple sub-corridor alternatives based on the variable context that will result in segment-specific treatments.
 Recommendations should focus on congestion mitigation, multimodal integration, and safety, including the provision of safe bicycle/pedestrian/freight/transit crossings, and access to the facility along the study corridor and within the study area.
-The preferred alternative should mitigate unsafe conditions at intersections along the corridor.
+Unsafe conditions at intersections along the corridor should be addressed.